afterflow/recipe/README.md

 ### Custom rendering

-By overriding the `render()` method in your recipe you can create recipes withot template or define any other custom rendering logic.
+By overriding the `render()` method in your recipe you can create recipes without template or define any other custom rendering logic.
 Just make sure to call `$this->build()` inside to apply props to the input.

 ```php